5 Challenges Facing the Oil and Gas Industry

 Having a resilient supply chain and inventory management system in place may also be effective to help ensure the continuity of operations.
 Choosing to purchase bulk quantities of materials could help avoid inventory shortages.
 However, bulk storage could lead to an increased property risk.
 It is crucial to make sure you have accurate and adequate insurance to value (ITV) on your inventory.
 Equipment should be properly stored, secured and protected.
 Remember to notify your insurance agent if you plan for any drastic changes in storage of supplies.

-4. The Labor Shortage
+4. The labor shortage

 A black and white icon of a person with a helmet reading a blueprint.